EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 1. Rename the following files:
 	- <Before>*B_SetEnvironment.bat* -> <After>*SetEnvironment.bat*
 	- <Before>*B_start.ps1* -> <After>*start.ps1*
-1. Add the script resource to the failover group.
+1. Add the script resources to the failover group.
 	- Replace **start.bat** with the script you downloaded.
 	- Replace **stop.bat** with the script you downloaded.
 	- Add **SetEnvironment.bat**.
-		- After the addition of script, Edit the script.
+		- After the addition of the last script, Edit the script.
-			-As an example, if the VM path is *X:\vm\ws2016-VM\Virtual Machines\12345678-ABCD-1234-ABCD-123456789ABC* and backup directory is *X:\bax* as follows:
+			- As an example, if the VM path is *X:\vm\ws2016-VM\Virtual Machines\12345678-ABCD-1234-ABCD-123456789ABC* and backup directory is *X:\bak* as follows:
 			```bat
 			X:
 			 |